aptech/docs/docs/data-management/data-transformations.rst

 * Replaces specific values of an existing vector with new values.
 * Uses a logical expression to determine where and how to replace values.
-* Works on vectors only.
+* Is valid for vectors.

 Some notes to remember about :func:`recode`:

 *  There should be no more than a single 1 in any row of logical expression matrix.
-*  For any given row of a data matrix and logical expression matrix, if the Kth column of the logical expression is 1, the Kth element of v will replace the original element of the data matrix.
+*  For any given row of a data matrix and logical expression matrix, if a column of the logical expression is 1, the corresponding replacement values with replace the original element of the data matrix.
 *  If every column of logical expression matrix contains a 0, the original value of the data matrix will be unchanged.

 Example: Recoding numeric values based on ranges